Sattarkhan37/Sattarkhan37/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Computer Science Student
+- 🎓 BE in Computer Science Engineering
-- 🌱 Currently learning **Cloud Computing & Computer Vision**
+- 🌱 Currently learning **Node.js, Express, and MongoDB (MERN stack)**
 - 💡 Love building projects with **React, Express, and MongoDB**

 ---